{{ summaryHeading }}

 Picture word matching teacher check thresholds

-Check OK rule Review or Info trigger
+Check OK or Info rule Review trigger

-Pair count pair count >= 4 and pair count <= 12.
-Fewer than 4 pairs may be too short; more than 12 may be too long for one focused sheet.
+Pair count At least 4 pairs and no more than 12 pairs.
+Fewer than 4 may be too short; more than 12 may be too long for one focused sheet.

 Page fit The generated worksheet uses 1 or 2 pages.
 More than 2 pages asks for a print-fit review.